keith-flynn/machines-received/README.md

 ![sample-pie](./assets/readme-img-source/sample-pie.png)
 ---
 ---
 ##### This final project for Code Kentucky Data Analysis I is a continuation of my functional work program [ninjascripts](https://github.com/keith-flynn/ninjascripts/).
-My latest edition includes a file browser GUI to select which .csv file to import, and a section which automatically copies all of the serial numbers to the [system agnostic] operating system's clipboard.
-Both of these critical work functions are inoperable from within a jupyter notebook and had to be culled in order to operate properly.
+My latest edition includes a file browser GUI to select which CSV file to import, and a section which automatically copies all of the serial numbers to the [system agnostic] operating system's clipboard.
+Both of these critical work functions are inoperable from within a Jupyter Notebook and had to be culled in order to operate properly.
 > The machines-received repository is a "soft" fork of [ninjascripts](https://github.com/keith-flynn/ninjascripts/) and maintains the original upstream version's history.
 ---
 ##### **Machine form factors from smallest to largest:**